igor-sadalski/igor-sadalski/README.md

 ## About Me
-I am a prospective PhD student with a keen interest in **data-driven control techniques for legged locomotion** and autonomous driving.
-Specifically, I am passionate about developing **hybrid model predictive control and reinforcement learning methods for safety-aware online planning of adaptive locomotion**.

 BEng Mechanical Engineering @ Imperial College London <br>
 MSc Computing AI and ML @ Imperial College London